Isaiah Joe NBA Preview vs. the Warriors

-The Oklahoma City Thunder, with Isaiah Joe, face off versus the Golden State Warriors at 10:00 PM ET on Thursday.
+Isaiah Joe plus his Oklahoma City Thunder teammates take on the Golden State Warriors at 8:30 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.